ava-labs/teleporter/contracts/docs/src/src/Teleporter/ITeleporterMessenger.sol/interface.ITeleporterMessenger.md

 ### MessageExecutionFailed
 *Emitted when a Teleporter message is being delivered on the destination chain to an address, but message execution fails.
-Failed messages can then be retried.*
+Failed messages can then be retried with `retryMessageExecution`*

 ```solidity